Sohaibpanwala/SalesAnalysis/index.md

 - Charting the best month for sales based on sales revenue.

-{% visualizations Charting Monthly Sales.html %}
+{% include Charting Monthly Sales.html %}

 - The city with the highest sales revenue
 - The best moment to display advertisements based on time order was placed